Frequently Asked Questions

 Q: Are dogs allowed at Kalaloch Lodge?

-Kalaloch Lodge is a pet-friendly property with a number of rooms available for guests traveling with their dog or dogs (up to 2 per cabin).
+Kalaloch Lodge is a pet-friendly property with a number of cabins available for guests traveling with their dog or dogs (up to 2 per cabin; pets are NOT permitted in the Main Lodge or Seacrest House).

 Q: Is there Internet or WiFi access at Kalaloch Lodge?